BobbyH49/SQLServerk8s/modules/hadr19.md

     ![Verify Availability Group](media/VerifyAg19.jpg)

-26. Connect to the listener from SQL Server Management Studio (mssql19-agl1,14033 or mssql19-agl1.sqlk8s.local,14033) and verify that mssql19-0 is the primary pod
+26. Connect to the listener from SQL Server Management Studio (mssql19-agl1.sqlk8s.local,14033) and verify that mssql19-0 is the primary pod

     ![Connect to SQL Listener via Kerberos](media/ConnectSQLListener19.jpg)